marcusmchale/algrow/README.md

   - alternatives to distance calculation, the "contains" approach is far faster
     - consider methods to buffer the hull by delta and use points of this new hull
   - progress updates during segmentation for hull
     - this takes a long times so progress would be good
+  - support scrolling through all loaded calibration images for scale, layout detection etc.

 # To consider
-  - for land plants it would be useful to include outside layout mask if contiguous with something inside layout mask
+  - for land plants it can be useful to include outside layout mask if contiguous with something inside layout mask
     - this would mean processing the whole image for distance first
-  - multiple target circle colours (easy to implement with distance calculation)
+  - multiple target circle colours
+    - should be easy to implement with simple min distance calculation
+    - this was previously done when I had simple target colours, just need to reimplement for target circle
+    - probably not worth doing the whole hull distance procedure here.
   - GUI window for date, time, block regex from filename in calibration
   - Process image filename during loading to provide date time block etc. rather than at the final analysis
     - not necessary until writing out but might be useful for annotation in debugging loaded image.